JJBlue/CrossPlatformAPI/README.md

 # CrossPlatformAPI

-Some useful JNI functions that Java does not yet support or supported different.<br>
+Some useful JNI functions that Java does not support yet or supports differently.<br>
-Maybe not all functions work on all platforms.<br>
+*Not all functions may work on all platforms.*<br>
-Methods and Classes could be changed in the future.
+Methods and Classes could change or even be deleted in the future.
 Everything is subject to change.<br>
-Use it for your own risk.
+Use this API at your own risk.

 # Rules
 - Read the License (if it exists)
-- Do not say that the whole project was written by your own
+- Do not claim this code as your own
 - Extensions and bug fixes (in a copy/fork of it) have to be pushed and not distributed themselves<br>
 	- So that in the end there are not 20 forks, wich all contain different bugs.<br>
 	- Projects that use this as an API (external plugin) do not have to be published.
 - Please do not add @author.
 If someone else edits the code, chaos will occur.
+Every code change is mentioned on Github with the author
 - Please be nice.
 For example, if you post a problem.
+- Do not post security critical information in an issue.
+Use the Security tab on Github instead

 # Wiki
 To the [Wiki](https://github.com/JJBlue/CrossPlatformAPI/wiki)